hmtavares/sob_experiments/README.md

 It's actually a little useful even in it's current very raw form.
 I use it in our games to view the map (in color!) as well as the town attributes for each town we visit.

 # Installation
-The application should work for the major Operating Systems (WIndows, OS X, Linux).
+The application should work for the major Operating Systems (Windows, OS X, Linux).

-As I'm writing this I realize I need to figure out a way for the application so get this stuff for you.
+As I'm writing this I realize I need to figure out a way for the application to get this stuff for you.
 Sorry.

 ## Python 3
 [Install Python 3 for your system.](https://www.python.org/downloads/)